hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 	Tests run: 2, Failures: 0, Errors: 0, Skipped: 0

-##Test Controller
+## Test Controller

-Spring provides a sort of mock APIs to emulate a Servlet container environment, thus it is possbile to test MVC related feature without a real container.
+Spring provides a sort of mock APIs to emulate a Servlet container environment, thus it is possible to test MVC related feature without a real container.

-###Use MockMvc with mocked service
+### Use MockMvc with mocked service

 MockMvc does not need a Servlet container, but can test most of the Controller features.

-Like the former `MockBlogServiceTest`, we can mock the controller's dependencies, thus is no need to load Spring configuraitons.
+Like the former `MockBlogServiceTest`, we can mock the controller's dependencies, thus is no need to load Spring configurations.

 	@RunWith(MockitoJUnitRunner.class)